ohil17yo36/ohil17yo36.github.io/_posts/2019-09-22-api-gateway-rate-limiter-design.markdown

 2. We have a method interface called `allow()` that returns a boolean which tells the caller whether this request is allowed or dropped by the gateway

 ## Testing
+Assume you have a rate limiter implemented and given to you, what sort of testing framework would you use to evaluate its performance ?

+Here is one way below
 ```java
 public class Solution {